Research Library - Visitor Info

 The Library is located on State Route 80, 1 mile from the village of Cooperstown on the west side of Otsego Lake, and is immediately to the north of Fenimore Art Museum.
 Parking is available in the Museum’s circular driveway.

 Search Pathfinder to discover our printed book and special collection holdings.
 All special collections are described at the collection level in Pathfinder.
 Special collections with online finding aids and inventories are available here.

 Special collection items that have been digitized are made accessible through New York Heritage.
-NYSHA’s publication The History of Cooperstown, first published in 1929 by The Freeman’s Journal Company and updated in 1976 by New York State Historical Association, has been digitized and is fully keyword searchable.
+Fenimore Art Museum’s publication The History of Cooperstown, first published in 1929 by The Freeman’s Journal Company and updated in 1976, has been digitized and is fully keyword searchable.
 In addition, many Otsego County newspapers in the Research Library’s collection are available for browsing and text searching at New York State Historic Newspapers.